During Phase 3, food establishments may open for takeout, delivery, and indoor and outdoor dining. Bar seating will remain prohibited in restaurants.

-During Phase 1, businesses should continue to offer takeout and delivery options.
-If businesses choose to open to dine-in customers, they may only do so in outdoor spaces and must adhere to the following additional requirements for outdoor service:
+During Phase 3, businesses should continue to offer takeout and delivery options.
+If businesses choose to open to dine-in customers, they may do so in indoor and outdoor spaces and must adhere to the following additional requirements for service:

-- Post signage at the entrance that states that no one with a fever or symptoms of COVID-19, or known exposure to a COVID-19 case in the prior 14 days, is permitted in the establishment (See links to sample signage at the bottom of this page).
+- Post signage at the entrance that states that no one with a fever or symptoms of COVID-19, a positive diagnostic test for the virus that causes COVID-19 in the prior 10 days, or known exposure to a COVID-19 case in the prior 14 days, is permitted in the establishment.
+(See links to sample signage at the bottom of this page).

 - Do not seat multiple parties at any one table unless marked with six foot divisions (such as with tape).

-- Keep game areas, dance floors, and playgrounds closed.
-If live musicians are performing at an establishment, they must remain at least six feet from patrons and staff.
+- If live musicians are performing at an establishment, they must remain at least ten feet from patrons and staff.
+Karaoke must remain closed.

 - Employees working in customer dining and service areas are required to wear face coverings over their nose and mouth, such as using CDC Use of Cloth Face Coverings guidance.

-- Perform thorough cleaning and disinfection of frequently contacted surfaces including digital ordering devices, check presenters, self-service areas, tabletops, bathroom surfaces, and other common touch areas every 60 minutes during operation.
-Tabletops and credit card/bill folders must be disinfected between patrons.
+- Perform routine cleaning and disinfection of frequently contacted surfaces including digital ordering devices, check presenters, self-service areas, tabletops, bathroom surfaces, and other common touch areas every 60 minutes during operation.
+Tabletops must be cleaned between patrons.

 - Table resets must be done by an employee who has washed their hands with soap and water for at least 20 seconds just prior to reset activities.